| Organisational Culture

-Work culture is like a flower bed.
-You have the vibrant, healthy flowers, the shrubs, the soil and fertiliser to support growth, but you also have the weeds.
+Organizational culture is like a flower bed.
+You have the vibrant, healthy flowers, the shrubs, the soil and fertiliser to support growth, but you also have the weeds that appear.
 The weeds infiltrate your happy, co-existing flower bed and ruin it from the roots up.

-What is a dysfunctional work culture?
+What is a dysfunctional workplace culture?

 What does a dysfunctional work culture look like?

 When people are unhappy, it is unlikely they will stick around.
-High turnover could be a telling sign that things aren’t right with your work culture.
-Whilst it may not always be work culture related, it can be helpful to ascertain with leaving employees why it is they are leaving.
+High turnover could be a telling sign that things aren’t right with your work environment.
+Whilst it may not always be work culture related, it can be helpful to why employees are leaving.

-Conflict can be a sign of a dysfunctional work culture.
-Whilst some conflict between employees can be healthy, ongoing conflicts that arise in multiple departments or levels of your company is not.
+Conflict can be a sign of a toxic workplace.
+Whilst some conflict between employees can be healthy, sustained conflict is not.

-If you are noticing an increase in customer attrition, it is likely they are feeling the effects of a dysfunctional culture.
-Unhappy staff are less willing to make happy customers, and people will be less willing to stick around for that behaviour.
+If you are noticing an increase in customer attrition, it is likely they are feeling the effects of a dysfunctional culture, putting your company’s reputation at risk.
+Unhappy staff are less willing to go the extra mile for customers, leading to unhappy customers.

-Exciting work is at a standstill, processes are the same and there is no free-flowing of ideas.
+Exciting work is at a standstill, processes are the same and there is no free flow of ideas.
 Staff may feel unwilling to push for change and present new ideas if they feel like they won’t be listened to.

 Identifying the weeds before they sprout; what are the warning signs of a dysfunctional work culture?

-- If communication is ineffective, and expectations are unclear, how can you expect efficiency and hard work?
+If communication is ineffective, and expectations are unclear, how can you expect efficiency and hard work?
 A dysfunctional work culture thrives through miscommunication and misguidance.

 Pulling out the weeds; how to fix a dysfunctional work culture

-Whether the weeds of dysfunction have well and truly blossomed, or are just beginning to bud, fixing your dysfunctional work culture is the number one priority for your company.
+Whether the weeds of dysfunction have well and truly blossomed or are just beginning to bud, fixing your dysfunctional work culture is the number one priority for your company.
 But therein lies the question: how?

-- Discover what your employees need from you.
-All employees are different, and therefore have different needs.
+Discover what your employees need from you.
+All employees are different and therefore have different needs.
 For example, baby boomers are loyal but may not respond to authority well.
 Whereas millennials are focused on working on their strengths, and may not like to dwell or work on their weaknesses.
 When you start to listen and understand what your employees need, you can start to implement a healthier culture that they can respond to.

-- Set clear company values and an organisational vision.
+Set clear company values and an organizational vision.
 Show employees what their work, behaviour and mindset should reflect by outlining exactly what you expect from them, and what the company stands for.
 When there is a better understanding of who you are as a company, it allows room to explore that as an employee.